 Using Dynamic DNS you can also offer your own Internet services (e.g. WEB, FTP or e-mail servers).
-Usually you must have a fixed leased line or a fixed IP address for this so that you can always be reached at the same URL (for example: www.bintec-elmeg.com).
+Usually you must have a fixed line or a set IP address for this so that you can always be reached at the same URL (For example: www.bintec-elmeg.com).